 Tactile Collider Team Scoops Top European Scientific Outreach Prize

-The Tactile Collider is a collaborative venture between QUASAR Group member Dr Chris Edmonds from the University of Liverpool, Dr Rob Appleby from The University of Manchester and Robyn Watson from Bolton Sensory Support Service.
+Tactile Collider is a collaborative venture between Dr Chris Edmonds from the University of Liverpool, Dr Rob Appleby from The University of Manchester and Robyn Watson from Bolton Sensory Support Service.
 The team used innovative methods to make the physics of particle accelerators accessible to blind and visually impaired audiences for the first time.

 Instead, the Tactile Collider team have used cutting-edge technologies such as 3D printing and data sonification to create experiences that allow the science of particle accelerators to be understood through touch, sound and conversation.

-For more information on the Tactile Collider, visit: http://tactilecollider.uk
+For more information on Tactile Collider, visit: http://tactilecollider.uk